sgmurphy/wordpress-plugins/mystickyelements/readme.txt

 pro plans"><strong>My Sticky Elements Pro Plans</strong></a>.

-= 📝 Contact form and social buttons in one plugin = Tabs that will help your website visitors contact you or follow your business on any popular social channel such as Facebook, Messenger, Instagram, WhatsApp, Telegram, Pinterest, Youtube, WeChat and more.
+= 📝 Contact form and social buttons in one plugin = Tabs that will help your website visitors contact you or follow your business on any popular social channel such as Facebook, Messenger, Instagram, Threads, WhatsApp, Telegram, Pinterest, Youtube, WeChat and more.

 = 🚀 Show My Sticky Elements contact and social tabs =